Ryorama/OverhaulCraft/README.md

-# tstp
+# The Self Torture Pack - TSTP
-The Self Torture Pack - A Modpack that aims to make Minecraft as complex as possible
+A Modpack that aims to make Minecraft as complex as possible